microsoftgraph/msgraph-sdk-javascript/docs/TokenCredentialAuthenticationProvider.md

 -   [npm - Azure Identity client library for JavaScript](https://www.npmjs.com/package/@azure/identity)

--   Check the [tokenCredentialSamples folder](../samples/tokencredentialsamples).
-The ClientSecretCredentialFlow is an example of using TokenCredential to authenticate a node application.
-The AuthenticationCodeFlow is an example of using TokenCredential to authenticate a browser application.

-**Important Note:** TokenCredentials can be used to authenticate browser and node applications.
+-   Check the [javascript](../samples/javascript/clientInitialization/tokenCredentialAuthenticationProvider/index.js) and [typescript](../samples/typescript/clientInitialization/tokenCredentialAuthenticationProvider/index.ts)`TokenCredentialAuthenticationProvider` samples .
+The ClientSecretCredentialFlow is an example of using TokenCredential to authenticate a node application. **Important Note:** TokenCredentials provides support for multiple authentication flows.
+This includes support to authenticate server applications.

 ###### Example of how to create and pass a token credential -